p-fath/IHP-Open-PDK/ihp-sg13g2/libs.tech/klayout/tech/drc/README.md

   --run_mode {deep,flat}
                         KLayout execution mode: deep, or flat. [default: deep] --drc_json DRC_JSON   Path to a JSON file that defines rule values to use.
-  --precheck_drc        Run a minimal set of DRC checks typically required for foundry prechecks.
   --no_feol             Disable all FEOL-related DRC checks.
   --no_beol             Disable all BEOL-related DRC checks.
   --extra_rules         Run the remaining DRC rules from the full rule set (may be slower).